March 30, 2023

 Trevor Gardiner

-Ireland’s Maternity Benefit is a taxable payment to women on maternity leave for pregnancy and infant care.
+Ireland’s Maternity Benefit is a taxable payment made to female employees on maternity leave for pregnancy and infant care.

 Let’s explore how the payment is taxed and some related FAQs.